• Menu

 With this option, you get:

-- It may increase each year, to provide some protection against increases in the cost of living (inflation).
+• Potential annual increases to your income – your income may increase each year to provide some protection against increases in the cost of living (inflation).

-- An income for your spouse or eligible dependant if they outlive you.
+• Spouse’s or eligible dependant pension – An income for your spouse or eligible dependent if they outlive you.

-- A guarantee period – a lump sum may be payable if you die within five years of retiring.
+• Spouse’s or eligible dependant’s benefit if you die within 5 years of retirement – a lump sum may be payable if you die within five years of taking your Scheme pension.

-- An additional tax-free cash lump sum, or the option to choose a smaller monthly income in exchange for a tax-free cash lump sum, depending on your Scheme rules.
+• Tax-free cash - An additional tax-free cash lump sum, or the option to choose a smaller monthly income in exchange for a tax-free cash lump sum, depending on your Scheme rules.
+This tax-free lump sum is typically restricted to a maximum of 25% of the value of your pension (under current tax rules).

 But consider: